 So today is October 7th.
 2 years ago we were awaiting the birth of Baby Luke.
 My mother had just been admitted to a geriatric psychiatric unit in Plymouth MA.
 I had a terrible cold and we woke up to the news of the Gaza attacks.

-Since then a Israel has been emboldened to commit genocide, ecocide, war crimes and apartheid against those living in the West Bank.
+Since then Israel has been emboldened to commit genocide, ecocide, war crimes and apartheid against those living in the West Bank.
 My mother passed away after a year of dementia, Baby Luke was born and Baby Blythe was born.
 Is it any wonder I feel overwhelmed, tired and have this odd feeling that time is both moving too fast and not moving at all.

 The fall is always a challenging time for me artistically.
 It is interesting to look back and realize that most of what I do in the fall is “explore”.
 Although I am working I need to have faith that the work I am doing will lead somewhere.
 Whether it just be drawing a crumbled Kefiyah on the table or time spent building a still life to draw or painting flowers.
 I have to give myself permission to be tired, to read, to embroider, to think and not expect a finished work worthy of framing.
 This is not always easy as I definitely think that many mid-career or early career artists at my level focus too much on trying to create that finished piece.
 The piece that will get accepted into a juried show or sell or be hung and look pretty.